 Always use hot pads or trivets under hot pans, dishes, or heat producing appliances.
+Heat will damage the solid surface countertops.
 Use a cutting board to prevent unnecessary damage to the countertops.
-Do not cu directly on the solid surface countertop.
+Do not cut directly on the solid surface countertop.
 Avoid harsh chemicals such as drain cleaners, oven cleaners, etc. Do not let cleaners with bleach set on the top.
 Wipe them off promptly.
+Run cold water when pouring hot/boiling water into the sink.
+Use coasters under all glasses, bottles and cans.
+Do not store toiletry products directly on your countertop surface.
+Hair products, perfumes, colognes, nail products, creams, lotions and potions have a tendency to spill or leak and go overlooked.
+Even though the counter top is sealed, a substance that remains on the surface for an extended period may stain Quartz.